Two people with their dog at a campground

 Top 10 Tips For New RV Owners Traveling With A Pet

-Several years ago, we traveled with two dogs who have since passed.
-Gracie, our West Highland White Terrier lived until she was 17, and Buck our Australian Terrier was 12 years old when he died from cancer.
-They were completely opposite of each other.
-One good (Gracie), one bad (guess who).
-One shy (Gracie), and one rambunctious (guess who).
-The only thing they had in common was, they both liked to travel in the RV.
+Several years ago, we traveled with our two dogs: Gracie and Buck.
+They were completely opposite of each other and the only thing they had in common was that they both liked to travel in the RV.
 We learned a few things about traveling with pets the hard way when we first got them.

 You know your pets better than anybody else, but when you travel in your RV with pets there are some things you should be aware of.
-Our furry family members, just like kids, feel calmer when their routine is adhered to as much as possible.
-With that said, here are some things we learned about traveling in our RV with pets.
+Our furry family members, just like kids, feel calmer when you adhere to a routine as much as possible.
+With that said, here are some things we’ve learned about traveling in an RV with pets.

-Take the food they are used to and a couple large water jugs of the water your pets are accustomed to from home, so they can drink water they are used to.
+Travel with the same food your pet is used to and bring along large water jugs from home, so they can drink the water they’re used to.
 Water sources can vary from place to place and just like a change in food can upset their digestive system, water variations can too.
-Fur Baby Tip: If we use all the water from home during our trip, we substitute it with bottled water.
+You can also substitute local tap water with bottled water.

 4. Vet Checks